pu2clr/SI4735/examples/SI47XX_06_ESP32/README.md

   * Go to __Tools__ menu and select __Manage libraries...__.
 Finally install the PU2CLR SI4735 Arduino Library.

 * Before compiling, select the ESP32 Board on Arduino IDE.
 Go to __Tools__ menu and select __Board__ item.
 Then, select __ESP32 Arduino__.
 Finally, select __"ESP32 Dev Module"__ or your specific ESP32 board.
 You need to know what ESP32 board you are using.
+* If you are using other versions of the ESP32 (ESP32S3, ESP32C3 etc), please check its pinout before.
+In general the pin setup are not the same shown here.

 ## Example SI47XX_01_ESP32_AM_FM_TOUCH_SERIAL_MONITOR